The Origin of Sound Damping in Amorphous Solids: Defects and Beyond: Introduction

 The disordered structure of glasses results in low temperature properties that are different from those of crystals, and an explanation of this finding remains an extensive area of research \cite{Ramos2023,Zeller1971}.
 It was initially thought that low frequency vibrations of glasses would be the plane waves of the Debye model, as they are in crystals.
 The seminal paper by Zeller and Pohl \cite{Zeller1971} showed that the low-temperature specific heat and thermal conductivity of glasses were inconsistent with the Debye model.
 Later, inelastic neutron scattering \cite{Buchenau1984} and Raman scattering \cite{Schroeder2004,Sokolov1993} showed that there is an excess in the density of states above the Debye prediction.

 The excess vibrational density of states results in a peak in the reduced specific heat $C_p/T^3$ at a temperature between 3K and 15K \cite{Ramos2023,Talon2002}.
 In the same temperature range a plateau in the thermal conductivity appears \cite{Ramos2023,Zeller1971}, which suggests a connection between the two observations.
-In order to fit both the peak in the reduced specific heat and the thermal conductivity plateau with the same parameters, Yu and Freeman \cite{Yu1987} found that they needed $\omega^4$ Rayleigh scaling of sound damping at low frequencies.
+In order to fit both the reduced specific heat peak and the thermal conductivity plateau with the same parameters, Yu and Freeman \cite{Yu1987} found that they needed $\omega^4$ Rayleigh scaling of sound damping.

-Rayleigh scaling invokes a picture of scattering from defects, but it is an ongoing question as to what constitutes a defect in a disordered structure.
+Rayleigh scaling invokes a picture of scattering from defects, but it is an ongoing question as to what constitutes a defect in a glass.
 Previous to Yu and Freeman, Zaitlin and Anderson \cite{Zaitlin1975} considered density fluctuations as defects, but were unable to find reasonable values for Rayleigh scattering coefficients to quantitatively reproduce the thermal conductivity plateau.
 This observation leads to the question of the identity of the defects that are responsible for Rayleigh scaling.

 A possible definition of a defect comes from the soft potential model \cite{Ramos2023}.
 The soft potential model postulates the existence of excitations that couple to sound waves resulting in sound damping that scales as $\omega^4$ \cite{Buchenau1972,Schober2011}.
 Wang \textit{et al.}\ \cite{Wang2019a} found that sound damping scales linearly with the density of quasi-localized vibrational modes, defined through the vibrational mode participation ratio \cite{Wang2019,Mizuno2017}, suggesting that quasi-localized modes may be scattering defects.
 However, they did not establish a direct connection between the quasi-localized modes and sound damping, and the question still remained if the quasi-localized modes should be considered damping defects.